RickyRush/NSM-Engineer/Sensor.md

 ```
 Remove or comment line 181 from this file.

-4. Reload and restart the system
+4. Ensure SELinux is enabled and reload and restart the system
+`sestatus`
 `sudo sysctl -p`